securitycafe/ansible-webserver/README.md

 **PHP-FPM port** - initial port for FPM pool.
 Each website has it's own pool.

 **MySQL socket** - just be sure that PHP will use the same socket as MySQL server

+**WWW group** - this is the group for apache and developer.
+So they can modify the files without permission denied.